 Avoiding bad habits during the week can save you from wrecking your diet when you have fun on the weekends.
 A 2009 study confirmed that many Americans eat 20 percent more calories on the weekends than on weekdays—a difference of 400 calories per day.

 If you’re doing little things during the week that sabotage your progress, they can make you pay for splurging on the weekend.
 After all, miscalculating your calories by as few as 200 per day will result in more overeating than that 800-calorie weekend overage.
-Read this article to find out the seven sneaky bad habits that are sabotaging your slim-down, then check out this article on 5 Mindless Weekday Habits That Melt Pounds.
+Read this article to find out the seven sneaky bad habits that are sabotaging your slim-down.

 Save some splurging room for the weekend by avoiding these seven bad habits Monday to Friday: